lakshmiDRIP/DROP/README.md

-# DRIP
+# DROP

 **v3.07**  *4 October 2017*

-DRIP aims to collects the models and provides libraries for fixed income valuation and adjustments, asset allocation and transaction cost analytics, and supporting libraries in numerical optimization and statistical learning.
+DROP aims to collects the models and provides libraries for fixed income valuation and adjustments, asset allocation and transaction cost analytics, and supporting libraries in numerical optimization and statistical learning.

-DRIP is composed of four main libraries:
+DROP is composed of four main libraries:

  * [Asset Allocation] (https://github.com/lakshmiDRIP/DRIP-Asset-Allocation)
  * [Fixed Income Analytics] (https://github.com/lakshmiDRIP/DRIP-Fixed-Income)